alx2009/K197Control/K197control_commands.md

 -----------------------------------------------------------------------------------
 # Command Data - B0 Encoding

-Description: This section explains how Byte B0 of the measurement result is encoded.
-B0 contains various parameters, including the measurement unit, AC/DC, relative measurement, and measurement range.
+Description: This section explains how Byte B0 of the command strcuture is encoded.
+B0 controls dB mode, relative measurement and measurement range.

 ## Byte B0 Format